GeoNode/documentation/usage/managing_documents/uploading_documents.rst

 #. select one or more published resources the document can be linked to (optional)
 #. click the red :guilabel:`Upload` button

-At the end of the uploading process you will be driven to the *Metadata* page to fill out other information about the document.
-See the next section to know more about that.
+At the end of the uploading process you will be driven to the *Detail* page with a menu to save, view more info, edit metadata, share, download the document.
+See the next section to know more about Metatadata.